peldax/KKY-UI/README.md

 ##### Programming language - C++
 ##### Language of Comments - English

-This is seminar work for subject KKY / UI (Artificial Inteligence) at University of West Bohemia - Faculty of Applied Sciences.
+This is semestral work for subject KKY / UI (Artificial Inteligence) at University of West Bohemia - Faculty of Applied Sciences.

 This little application computes the fastest way how to spill a fluid between different bottles to get desired amount in each bottle.
 This algorithm uses heuristic ranking system to enormously enhance its performance compared to standard BFS.